zwhua888/qian256.github.io/_posts/2017-07-25-vrview-with-jekyll.md

 Image courtesy: [Google VRView webpage](https://developers.google.com/vr/concepts/vrview)

-Clicking the Cardboard button on the image and video frame will redirect you to the Cardboard viewing mode.
+If you are using a browser on **PC**, the mono and stereo 360 images are rendered in the same way.
+Differences come when you are using a browser on a **phone**, and by clicking the Cardboard button on the widget.
+The script will redirect you to the Cardboard viewing mode.

+Mono 360 image is rendered on a sphere, and pixel will be placed at the same focal distance.
+With stereo 3D image, the [vergence](https://en.wikipedia.org/wiki/Vergence) of your eye will give you binocular vision.

 ## VRView on Jekyll Blog